SilentByte/lyngua/README.md

 --redirect-protocol Https --redirect-type Moved
 ```

-### Set up CORS
-CORS (Cross Origin Resource Sharing) is a way of RICO EXPLAIN.
-For purpose of showing this off and giving developers a chance to look at all aspects of this, we're doing something you
-normally wouldn't do in production (allowing all origins.)

 ### Website
 A bash script ```build.sh``` has been added to ```app/``` to automate the running of the commands.
 For this to work locally you will need an environment variable called VUE_APP_API_URL with the URL of your API.